DannyDainton/post-con-2019-workshop/README.md

 });
 ```

 This .gif shows you the schema validation in action, the test code above is only a single part of it though.
 The actually `schema` is set to a Collection level variable and the test code is setting that and using it in the assertion.
-In the .gif, you can see the schema has been added to the description of the request, so that it can be read easily and the different parts of the schema can be checked off against the response.
+In the .gif, you can see the schema has been added to the description of the request so that it can be read easily and the different parts of the schema can be checked off against the response.

 ![Example Seven](./Assets/Examples/Example_Seven.gif)